Homeowners insurance is there to protect your finances in the event of a disaster. But how much does it really cover you?

 Homeowners insurance typically covers weather events such as hurricanes or tornadoes that damage your home, and it can also cover lightning strikes.

-A lightning strike may not do severe damage to your home, but it could affect electronics and cause damage to your electrical systems that will require repairs.
+A lightning strike may not cause severe damage to your home, but it could damage electronics and electrical systems, requiring repairs.

 Headstones